-- · Traceability of resources

-- Waste management

-- · Climate action
+- Climate action

-- · Transport and logistics

-- Less and Better Packaging
+- · Less and Better Packaging

-- Biodiversity impact from key raw materials
+- · Biodiversity impact from key raw materials

 - Energy use

-- Food waste
+- · Food waste

 Approach:

 Climate Action, Sustainable Sourcing, and Less and Better Packaging are our three main priorities in improving our footprint.
 Within these, we work towards improving the environmental performance of our suppliers, assessing topics like biodiversity, energy usage, waste, and emissions in our own operations but also in our supply chain.